 Do: Negotiate with your real estate agent on their commission

-The typical real estate agent commission is 6% of the sales price, half of which usually goes to the buyer’s agent.
+According to our analysis of real estate transaction data, the national average real estate commission is 5.8%, half of which usually goes to the buyer’s agent.
 That all changes if you list your home with an agent, and your friend comes along and says they’ll buy your house.

 Everything in real estate is negotiable, so if you bring a buyer (your friend) to the sale, there’s a good chance your agent isn’t going to expect that you pay them a full commission, as you’ve done a large chunk of the work for them.

 “Once you’ve listed, then the Realtor’s already involved.
-But there’s no need to engage the full real estate commission if I don’t have to do all the photography and put it in the MLS,” says Ruth Wordelman, who ranks in the top 3% of real estate agents in Denver for selling single-family homes.
+But there’s no need to engage the full real estate commission if I don’t have to do all the photography and put it in the MLS,” says Ruth Wordelman, a top-selling agent in Colorado Springs who works with 77% more single family homes than average.

 A common scenario in that case would be for the listing agent to drop the commission rate to something around 3.5% and handle both sides of the deal for the buyer and seller the rest of the way.
 (Check your listing agreement for any terms you agreed to regarding bringing a buyer to the sale and reduced commissions.)

 Now, if your friend says they want to buy your home and you haven’t yet listed it with a real estate agent, you can simply hire a real estate attorney to facilitate the transaction for you.